Basic questions to ask your insurance company:

 - Deductible: If you have to meet a deductible as part of your insurance plan, they will not pay for therapy until you have met that deductible.
 For example, if your deductible is $300 per calendar year, your coverage will not begin until you have incurred $300 in medical expenses.

 - Out-of-network benefits: An “out-of-network provider” is a therapist who does not participate with your insurance company.
-However, if you have benefits for out-of-network therapy, you may still be able to get money back from your insurance company by submitting a “medical claim form” (usually found on insurance website) along with a receipt from the therapist.
-Your insurance company may then send you a check to reimburse you for part of the cost of therapy.
+However, if you have benefits for out-of-network therapy, you may still be able to get money back from your insurance company by submitting a “medical claim form” (usually found on insurance website) along with a receipt (superbill) which I will provide to you.
+Depending on your plan, your insurance company may then send you a check to reimburse you for part of the cost of therapy.

 Using a Flexible Spending Account